BCPVPA Benefits Plan Early Intervention Program

 - 100% voluntary participation

-- Member is employed by one of the designated Pilot Districts
+- Member is employed in a *designated district

 - Member must be enrolled in the BCPVPA LTD Benefits Plan